ScrutiNews/intro/README.md

 ### 4. Launch an ICO (Initial Coin Offering)
 The purpose of the ICO, as described in [Section 8.1](https://github.com/ScrutiNews/proposal/blob/master/business-considerations.md#81-funding-and-proposed-ico) of the main proposal, will be to create the cryptocurrency micro-payments token as the currency used to generate revenues and reward 'Scrutineers', the people using the platform to filter and scrutinise news feeds.
 The ICO will also provide for an allocation of funds to reward those who have been contributing and building the platform, according to their share of tokens accumulated with the Project Rewards Tool (1) above.

-### 5. Launch the full product covering mass media topic
+### 5. Launch the full product covering mass media topics
 Moving from the prototype to a product with mainstream appeal will require continual refinement and product maturation.
 This will require continual product tweaking, community building and plenty of patience.
 It will also require testing and fine tuning of the business model to ensure that the mainstream product is commercially viable.

 ### 6. Curated news broadcasts via YouTube/Podcasts